kingwongf/kingwongf.github.io/_posts/2020-06-09-TrendLabellingFFDFeats.md

 The other features combinations are log prices and raw prices.
 I'll leave entropy-based features and Harr-Wavelet transformation in the next post.

 Trend labelling is simple and intuitive.
 The t-value of the time trend to price level is calculated for at each point in time for a look-ahead period.
 An expanding window within the look-ahead period is used so the one with the largest absolute t-val is used.
 Again I used Ray to parallerize the whole process.
 To calculate volatility-adjusted forward return, the forward returns are simply divided by the rolling volatility.
+For smoothed forward returns, I used a tanh function to transform raw forward returns to minimise the noise.

+The regression problem of preidicting forward returns can be transformed into a classification problem by binning +ve, 0, -ve returns to -1, 0, 1 bins.

+So far we have 6 variations of the model
+#### Labelling
+1. Trend Labelling
+2. Volatility-adjusted Returns
+3. Smooth Returns

+#### Features
+1. FFD Log prices with the paper's features
+2. Log prices with the paper's features
+3. Raw prices with the paper's features

+To keep it simple, I built a sklearn pipeline consists of a Standard Scalar, an OneHot Encoder for sector information